Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us29/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of the vehicles needing maintenance.
+* Confirmation of the selected data.
+* Message of operation success

 ### 1.6.
 System Sequence Diagram (SSD)